All posts

 The following are illustrative of the additional calendar layer for founders with tax connections outside the US.

-The structural observation: a founder who is US-based but has tax residency connections to another country faces two full compliance calendars running in parallel.
+What this means in practice: a founder who is US-based but has tax residency connections to another country faces two full compliance calendars running in parallel.
 The deadlines do not align.
 The forms do not reference each other.
 The information required overlaps but is not identical.
 Each jurisdiction operates as though it is the founder's only tax authority.

 Entity maintenance checklist